LollyHeartfield/AI-For-Games/README.md

 # AI For Games

 AI for Non-Playable Character (NPC)
-AI for Veicles such as Cars, Motorbikes, Helicopters, Airplanes and much more
+AI for Vehicles such as Cars, Motorbikes, Helicopters, Airplanes and much more
 and also AI for the Player